COSC3020/little-o-proof-kkrweb/README.md

 Proof:

-$f(n) \in o(g(n))$ was provided within the exercise description to be the theorem we are after.
+$f(n) \in o(g(n))$ was provided within the exercise description to be the theorem are aiming to verify.

-We can start by assuming the theorem is given and work on from that point.
+We can start by assuming the theorem is given, and work on from that point to verify it.

 Given - $f(n) \in o(g(n))$